UMAX Technologies: History

 UMAX was formerly a maker of Apple Macintosh clones, using the SuperMac brand name outside of Europe.
 Their models included the SuperMac S900/S910, J700, C500 and C500e/i/LT, C600e/v/LT/x and Aegis 200.
 The C500 was marketed as the Apus 2000 in Europe.
 After Steve Jobs returned to Apple as the new CEO, he revoked all of the clone producers' licenses to produce Mac clones except for UMAX, due to their sub-US$1,000 low-end offerings, a market in which Apple was not strong, and UMAX's stated desire to expand the Macintosh platform's presence in East Asian markets.
 UMAX's license for Mac OS 8 expired in July 1998.
 UMAX could not remain profitable selling only these systems, however; it briefly made IBM PC compatible computers in the mid-1990s, but since then UMAX has mainly concentrated on manufacturing scanners.

 In 1995, UMAX was the leading Taiwanese scanner maker, with a market share of 13% second worldwide behind Hewlett-Packard (HP).
 This continued to be the case throughout 1996.
 According to PC Data figures, in 1997 UMAX briefly overtook HP in some monthly sales.
 According to the same source however, by 1999 UMAX was being "eclipsed" by HP whose scanner market share doubled that year from 13% to 26%.
-In some markets with high price-sensitivity like India for example, UMAX continued to have a slight lead on HP throughout 1999-2000 with the two companies claiming 44% and 40%, respectively, of the scanner sales in this country; 85% of which were for products costing less than 10,000 Rs.)
+In some markets with high price-sensitivity like India for example, UMAX continued to have a slight lead on HP throughout 1999–2000 with the two companies claiming 44% and 40%, respectively, of the scanner sales in this country; 85% of which were for products costing less than 10,000 Rs.)
 By 2003, HP and Canon were dominating the world's flatbed scanner market, "accounting for a combined unit market share of 81 per cent."

-In 2002 UMAX started to charge its US customers for driver upgrades for its scanners—a practice that soon proved controversial.
+In 2002, UMAX started to charge its US customers for driver upgrades for its scanners—a practice that soon proved controversial.

-Until their exit from the desktop scanner marked in 2002, Heidelberger Druckmaschinen used UMAX as its OEM for these products.
+Until their exit from the desktop scanner market in 2002, Heidelberger Druckmaschinen used UMAX as its OEM for these products.

 UMAX also made a 1.3 megapixel digital camera called the AstraPix 490.
 It is capable of recording video clips, functioning as a webcam and can even be used to listen to music encoded in MP3 format.